u-boot/u-boot/doc/develop/init.rst

     - BSS is available, all static/global variables can be used
     - execution eventually continues to main_loop()

-Non-SPL-specific notes:
+Non-xPL-specific notes:

     - U-Boot is relocated to the top of memory and is now running from there.

-SPL-specific notes:
+xPL-specific notes:

-    - stack is optionally in SDRAM, if CONFIG_SPL_STACK_R is defined
+    - stack is optionally in SDRAM, if CONFIG_xPL_STACK_R is defined